 In March 2020, the World Health Organization characterized the outbreak of the novel strain of coronavirus, specifically identified as COVID-19, as a global pandemic.
 In response to the outbreak, governmental authorities in Canada and internationally have introduced various recommendations and measures to try to limit the pandemic, including travel restrictions, border closures, non-essential business closures, quarantines, self-isolations, shelters-in-place, and social distancing.
 The governmental responses have caused material disruption to business globally, economic slowdowns, and shifts in economic markets.
-The significant uncertainty related to the virus, and the governmental responses, has negatively impacted the Company's suppliers, as well as customers and their demand for our products and services.
+The significant uncertainty related to the virus and the governmental responses has negatively impacted the Company's suppliers, as well as customers and their demand for our products and services.

-Included in continuing, and discontinued, operations for the year ended September 30, 2021, the Company received funding of \$535,275 (2020 - \$520,500) under the Canadian Emergency Wage Subsidy Program ("CEWS").
-During the period, the Company also applied for, and received, \$1,384,581 (2020 - \$1,523,829) as a United States Paycheck Protection Program loan ("US PPP Loan") from the US Small Business Administration under the US Paycheck Protection Program.
-The Company also received funds from other government subsidy programs of \$65,631 (2020 - \$102,845) during the year ended September 30, 2021.
+Included in continuing operations for the year ended September 30, 2022, the Company received funding of \$nil (2021 - \$535,275) under the Canadian Emergency Wage Subsidy Program.
+The Company also received funding of \$nil (2021 - \$65,631) from other government subsidy programs for the year ended September 30, 2022.